Spatiotemporal Control of Charge +1 Topological Defects in Polar Active Matter: Defect dynamics on a disk

-We next investigate how the configuration changes if activity is spatially heterogeneous.
-We confine $\Delta\mu\neq0$ to an annulus adjacent to the boundary of the system and leave a passive circular region with radius $r_i$ in the center, Fig.~\ref{fig:fig2}a,b.
-We study the system in the one-constant approximation, $K\equiv K_B=K_S$, and set the boundary angle to $\psi_b=\pi/4$.
+We next investigate the dynamics if $r_i>0$, such that the system is passive in a central disk and activity is confined to an annulus extending to the boundary of the disk, Fig.~\ref{fig:heterogeneousActivity}(a).
+From now on, we use the one-constant approximation, $K_B=K_S$, and set the boundary angle to $\psi_b=\pi/4$.

-For $\Delta\mu$ larger than a critical activity $\Delta\mu_c<0$, the defect stays in the passive region and moves to the center of the disk.
-The defect adopts a spiral configuration and generates a rotationally symmetric flow, Fig. S3~\cite{SI}.
-For $\Delta\mu<\Delta\mu_c$, the defect leaves the passive region and settles on a circular path around the center, Fig.~\ref{fig:fig2}c.
-The corresponding angular speed $\omega$ and radius $r_d$ increase with the magnitude of the activity, Fig.~\ref{fig:fig2}d.
+For an active stress that is larger than a critical value, $\bar{\lambda}_c<\bar{\lambda}<0$, the defect stays in the passive region and moves to the center of the disk.
+The defect adopts a spiral configuration, Fig.~\ref{fig:heterogeneousActivity}(b), and generates a rotationally symmetric flow similar to the homogeneous case, see App.~\ref{app:homogenousActvity}, Fig.~\ref{fig:steadyStateHomogenousActivity}(c,d).
+For $\bar{\lambda}<\bar{\lambda}_c$ and $\bar{\zeta}>0$, the defect leaves the passive region and settles on a circular trajectory around the center, Fig.~\ref{fig:heterogeneousActivity}(c).
+The corresponding angular speed $\omega$ and radius $r_d$ increase with the activity.
+Let us note that the defect remains in the disk center if $\bar{\lambda}\ge0$.

-A defect circulating around the center loses its rotational symmetry, showing distinct areas of increased bend or splay, Fig.~\ref{fig:fig3}a.
-The polarization magnitude decreases towards the defect.
-Furthermore, $|\mathbf{p}|$ exhibits a distinct increase within the passive region as expected from the expression for $P_0$, Fig.~\ref{fig:fig3}a.
-The active stress around the defect leads to the steady state flow profile shown in Fig.~\ref{fig:fig3}b.

-To better understand the conditions that give rise to the circular motion of the defect, we use an \textit{ansatz} for the polar field associated with an off-center defect.
-We choose the orientation of this field to be constant along the radial direction from the defect center.
-Thus, the orientation of the polar field is completely determined by the boundary angle $\psi_b$ and by the radial position $r_d$ of the defect, Sect.
-S~II~\cite{SI}.
-We approximate the modulus of the polarization field as $|\mathbf{p}|=p_0(r)(1-\exp\left\{-\rho/\varepsilon\right\})$, where $\rho$ is the distance to the defect center.
-The characteristic length $\varepsilon$ is determined by the parameters $K$ and $\chi$, $\varepsilon^2 \sim K/\chi$.
-For the expression of $p_0$, we choose $p_0 = 1 + \frac{\Delta P}{1 + \exp[-(r-(r_o-2r_p))/r_p]} - \frac{\Delta P}{1 + \exp[-(r-r_i)/r_p]}$.
-It defines the extension of the defect core, where the magnitude of the polar field is smaller than its preferred value $P_0$.
-Finally, we use $\Delta P$ and $r_p$ as fitting parameters to match our \textit{ansatz} with the numerical results, Fig.~\ref{fig:fig3}a,c.

-From the \textit{ansatz} for the polar field we can compute the active force density $\mathbf{f}$ by evaluating the divergence of the active stress, Sect.
-S~II~\cite{SI}.
-The magnitude of $\mathbf{f}$ depends on the radial position of the defect and increases linearly with the activity.
-We then calculate the Stokes flow for this force field using the two-dimensional Oseen tensor~\cite{giomi2014defect,di2008hydrodynamic}, Sect.
-S~III~\cite{SI} for details.
-Our analytical and numerical results show good agreement, Fig.~\ref{fig:fig3}b,d.